afunnydev/tinysociety/content/articles/2018-08-14-13-amazing-tumbleweed-tiny-house.md

     If you haven't heard yet about this fantastic company, here is what they do.
 likes: '13'
 categories:
-  - tumbleweed
+  - Tiny houses
-  - tiny house
+  - Architecture and design
 i18nlanguage: en
 menuid: articles
 ordre: '0'